See the NEWS page for details about our 2023 talks.

 All talks begin at 8:00 pm.
 There is a happy hour from 7- 8 pm.
 We encourage our audience to arrive around 7 pm, grab a seat, and settle in with a drink or some food.

 JH Art Talks began in December 2016 as a means to address the lack of exhibition venues and meeting places for Queens-based artists and art lovers.
 Since then, artists have been invited to present their work on the second Wednesday of most every month.

-JH Art Talks’ mission is to acknowledge and celebrate the wealth of artistic talent in Jackson Heights (and nearby Queens neighborhoods) by giving individual artists a platform to present their work to their community, and by giving the community a chance to learn about and be inspired by these artists.
-The artists that are selected represent diverse ages, cultures, and perspectives.
+Our mission is to acknowledge and celebrate the wealth of artistic talent in Jackson Heights (and nearby Queens neighborhoods) by giving individual artists a platform to present their work to their community, and by giving the community a chance to be inspired by these artists.
+The selected artists represent diverse ages, cultures, and perspectives.

-Thank you to local photographic artist Marcus Longmuir, also known as ANIOTUS (A Naturalized Immigrant Of The United States), for his support building out the JH Art Talks website.
+Thank you to local photographic artist Marcus Longmuir, also known as ANIOTUS (A Naturalized Immigrant Of The United States), for building out our website.
 Visit www.longmuirs.com/fineart to see his gallery of work.